squid-cache/squid-cache.github.io/docs/Features/Socks.md

 Outstanding Problem:

 - This branch seems not to perform SOCKS.
 Even when SOCK libraries are linked and SOCKS binding and connection calls are used.
 It is most likely my lack of SOCKS programming and debugging knowledge.
 The branch built and appeared to run fine as a regular proxy.
 - There seems to be no difference between traffic arriving on a SOCKS_listen() bound port and on a regular listen() bound port.
     Both regular and SOCKS traffic was tried.
-Both ports accepted both types of traffic\!
+Both ports accepted both types of traffic!
 - There seems to be no SOCKS operations on the outbound cache_peer links, even when talking to a SOCKS server, over a SSH SOCKS tunnel and using SOCKS_connect()+SOCKS_bind() to make the outgoing connection.
 Possibly errors at the tunnel or server configuration,